Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 Christian Lindner, the head of Germany's neoliberal Free Democrats (FDP), has been described as having a love for high speeds.
 And he seems like a man in a hurry in his quest for power.

-That much was abundantly clear when the three parties currently aiming to form Germany's first post-Merkel government— Social Democrats (SPD), Greens, and Lindner's "liberals" — emerged from exploratory talks and Lindner showed off his talent for sound-bite hyperbole, talking of a "watershed" and a "fresh start" for Germany.
+That much was abundantly clear when the three parties currently aiming to form Germany's first post-Merkel government— the Social Democrats (SPD), Greens and Lindner's "liberals" — emerged from exploratory talks and Lindner showed off his talent for sound bite hyperbole, talking of a "watershed" and a "fresh start" for Germany.

 Meanwhile, he studied politics at Bonn University and became a reserve officer in the German air force.
-He became a member of Germany's national parliament, the Bundestag, in 2009.
-In that year he also took on the key role of FDP Secretary-General: the party's enforcer.
+He was elected as a member of Germany's national parliament, the Bundestag, in 2009.
+In that year he also took on the key role of FDP secretary-general, the party's enforcer.
 And, at the ripe old age of only 34, he was voted in as party leader.

 In 2009 Christian Lindner (l) was the protege of late party chairman Guido Westerwelle

-His rise to power was facilitated by the FDP dipping below the 5% threshold in the 2013 national election, losing representation in parliament for the first time in its history.
-It was a potentially disastrous development that meant the FDP faced the disgrace of irrelevance — and ignominy for a man who desperately wanted to make it to the top as quickly as possible.
-A man who appreciates the fast lane and liked to be seen at the wheel of his high-speed Porsche racer.
+Lindner's rise to power was facilitated by the FDP dipping below the 5% threshold in the 2013 national election, losing representation in parliament for the first time in its history.
+It was a potentially disastrous development that meant the FDP faced the disgrace of irrelevance — and ignominy for a man who desperately wanted to make it to the top as quickly as possible, a man who appreciates the fast lane and likes to be seen at the wheel of his high-speed Porsche racer.

-One FDP party stalwart, Gerhart Baum (a "true liberal" in the eyes of many of those skeptical about Lindner's motives), has closely followed Christian Lindner's political career, concluding: "He's one of the most talented young politicians in Germany.
-And he has a remarkable capacity to shed light on complex issues."
+One FDP party stalwart, Gerhart Baum (a "true liberal" in the eyes of many of those skeptical about Lindner's motives), has closely followed Lindner's political career.
+"He's one of the most talented young politicians in Germany.
+And he has a remarkable capacity to shed light on complex issues," he said.

-However, he also cautioned: Lindner would sometimes lose his "liberal compass."
-For instance, Baum said: "When he opposed Angela Merkel's decision that Germany should take in hundreds of thousands of refugees in 2015."
+However, he also cautioned that Lindner could sometimes lose his "liberal compass."
+For instance, "when he opposed [Chancellor] Angela Merkel's decision that Germany should take in hundreds of thousands of refugees in 2015," said Baum.

 This September's Bundestag election changed Germany's political landscape.
 And while some ranking Free Democrats were still hoping to forge some sort of an alliance with their traditional partners, Angela Merkel's conservatives (CDU/CSU), Christian Lindner was already opening up lines of communication to a party that most Free Democrats had long viewed as anathema: the Green Party.